EMD F7: Identification

-Export locomotives built by Electro-Motive Division, USA for Mexico

 Rebuilds

 Several F7s were rebuilt by Morrison–Knudsen as F9PHs and used in passenger operations.
 Others were rebuilt as the "FP10" and used by the Massachusetts Bay Transportation Authority for their commuter rail service.
 In addition, the Santa Fe had 190 of their F7As rebuilt into CF7 hood units in the 1970s.
-Only one original F7 unit from the railway exists to this day.
+Only one original F7 unit from the railway exists to this day, preserved in running condition at the California State Railroad Museum in Sacramento.

 In the early 2000s, a single unpowered EMD F cab unit #7100 (ex-Baltimore & Ohio Railroad F7 #4553) operated on MARC, occasionally substituting for a cab car.
 In addition to serving as an all-purpose control unit, it also had a head-end power generator that supplied electricity to the train.

+Licensees

+Locomotives based on the F7 design were built by licensees in Europe and Australia.

+Original owners

+A total of 2,393 cab-equipped lead A units and 1,463 cabless-booster or B units were built.
+Roughly fifty railroads purchased A units, B units, or both.
+The single largest buyer was the Southern Pacific Railroad, which purchased 294 A units and 236 B units.
+Other significant buyers included the Atchison, Topeka and Santa Fe Railway, the New York Central Railroad, the Baltimore and Ohio Railroad, and the Pennsylvania Railroad.
+Locomotives intended for use in Canada were built by General Motors Diesel, EMD's Canadian subsidiary.
+These included 76 for the Canadian National Railway and 29 for the Canadian Pacific Railway.
+The Wabash Railroad, although primarily an American railroad, purchased locomotives from both EMD and GMD.
+The Ferrocarriles Nacionales de México's (NdeM) 39 locomotives were built in the United States.